krokedil/krokedil-ecster-pay-v2-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2022.03.16        - version 3.1.1 =
+* Tweak             - Enhanced logging when onBeforeSubmit JS event is triggered from Ecster.
+* Fix               - Only decode the response in capture request if it is not a WP Error.

 = 2022.01.25        - version 3.1.0 =
 * Feature           - Add support for refunds even for Swish payments.